emmarrat/humster-clicker/README.md

 ## Description:
 This React web app is a simple clicker game which increases coins on clicking the avatar

+## Deployed version
+You can visit deployed app by following this link: https://t.me/clicker_game_emir_bot/ClickerGameEmir

 ## QUICK START

 Clone project from gitlab repository `git clone https://github.com/emmarrat/humster-clicker.git`